DiODeProject/MuMoT/README.md

           [TestNotebooks/MuMoTtest.ipynb](TestNotebooks/MuMoTtest.ipynb) or test notebooks to [TestNotebooks/MiscTests/](TestNotebooks/MiscTests).
     * Documentation: Include Python docstrings documentation in the [numpydoc](http://numpydoc.readthedocs.io/en/latest/format.html) format for all modules, functions, classes, methods and (if applicable) attributes.
+    * Do not commit an updated user manual Notebook containing output cells; all output cells should be stripped first using:
+      ``jupyter nbconvert --ClearOutputPreprocessor.enabled=True --inplace docs/MuMoTuserManual.ipynb``
     * Use `@todo` for reminders.
 * When you are ready to merge that into the `master` branch of the 'upstream' repository:
     * Run all tests using `tox` (see [Testing](#testing)) *first*.